Unfortunately, the CNSLC is only open to students with first declared majors in the College of Natural Sciences. Email us with questions.

 - Natural Sciences

-While we HIGHLY recommend students getting involved in the many opportunities provided as being part of the CNSLC, we do not mandate additional courses or involvement unless you are in the CNSLC Science Outreach Scholars floor, Undergraduate Women in Natural Sciences floor, Key Natural Sciences Diversity Through Technology floor, or Key Natural Sciences Diversity Through Sustainability floor.
-Students in these groups take a one-credit seminar in the Fall semester typically located in in Piñon Hall, and have additional mandatory events or activities.
+While we HIGHLY recommend students getting involved in the many opportunities provided as being part of the CNSLC, we do not mandate additional courses or involvement unless you are in the CNSLC Science Outreach Scholars floor, Undergraduate Women in Natural Sciences floor, Diversity Through Technology floor, or the Diversity Through Sustainability floor.
+Students in these groups take a 1-2 credit seminar in the Fall semester typically located in in Piñon Hall, and have additional mandatory events or activities.
 Please email us if you have questions.